-- Loan losses and average loan balances used to calculate portfolio loss rates excludes loans and lending commitments held for sale or accounted for under the fair value option. - For reporting purposes, provisions taken on the firms purchase credit impaired portfolio that are included in Table 4 are also included in loan losses in Table 3.
+- Loan losses and average loan balances used to calculate portfolio loss rates excludes loans and lending commitments held for sale or accounted for under the fair value option. - For reporting purposes, provisions on our purchased credit impaired portfolio included in Table 4 are also included in loan losses in Table 3.